Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

-Facing job market upheavals and H1B visa uncertainties, transitioning to an F1 student or B2 tourist status offers a legal pathway to extend U.S. stays.
-This guide outlines the key steps, timeline, cost and considerations for those exploring change of H1B status options.
+Facing job market upheavals and H1B visa uncertainties, changing your status to an F1 student or B2 tourist status offers a legal pathway to extend U.S. stays.
+This guide outlines the key decision factors, process, timeline, cost and considerations for those exploring change of H1B status options.

 1.1 What is H1B Visa